Advanced Claude Code: Sub-Agents, MCP, and Cost Optimization

 Skill defines the rule, Hook enforces.
 Example: "all Python files must have type hints":

-claude --print "Read docs/PRD.md, write task breakdown to docs/tasks.md"Drops you out of the interactive shell and exits with the result.
-Perfect for scripts, Makefile, CI.
+--printclaude --print "Read docs/PRD.md, write task breakdown to docs/tasks.md"Drops you out of the interactive shell and exits with the result.
+Well-suited for scripts, Makefile, CI.

 name: AI Code Review